 Telecommunicator Training Program

-The 911 Telecommunicator Training Program offers essential training to the very first of the first responders - telecommunicators working in 911 emergency call centers.
+The 911 Telecommunicator Training Program offers essential training to the very first of the first responders – public safety telecommunicators who are employed in 911 emergency call centers.
 The training program is managed by the State Enhanced 911 Coordination Office (SECO) in collaboration with the 911 Advisory Committee (AC) Training Subcommittee.

-The Washington State Conference spans three-days with a variety of classes offered for telecommunicators and other 911 professionals.
+The Washington Chapter of APCO/NENA offers additional training opportunities through two-day spring and summer forums and workshops for Public Education, Training Coordinators and the County Coordinators.
+Our Washington State Conference spans three-days with a variety of classes offered for telecommunicators and other 911 professionals.
 For additional information, please see the Washington APCO/NENA webpage.